-- calculus,

-- discrete mathematics,
+- calculus, - · discrete mathematics,

-- probability and statistics,

-- mathematical logic,

-- comparable formal subjects, such as Theory of Computation.

-- 3. Strong applicants lacking prerequisites are occasionally admitted provisionally on the condition that they complete specified undergraduate courses with a B or better in addition to the normal degree requirements.
-Students without formal course work covering the prerequisites who have gained equivalent knowledge through work or other experience should submit appropriate evidence.

-4. Minimum scores of 550, 600 and 3.5 on the verbal, quantitative, and analytical writing sections, respectively, of the Graduate Record Examination Aptitude Test.

-- 5. If the applicant has completed graduate courses in computer science beyond the bachelor's degree, the grades earned in these courses will be reviewed and considered in the admission decision.
+- probability and statistics, - mathematical logic, - comparable formal subjects. - 3.
+Strong applicants lacking prerequisites are occasionally admitted provisionally on the condition that they complete specified undergraduate courses with a B or better in addition to the normal degree requirements.
+Students without formal course work covering the prerequisites who have gained equivalent knowledge through work or other experience should submit appropriate evidence. - 4.
+Minimum scores of 550, 600 and 600 on the verbal, quantitative, and analytical parts, respectively, of the Graduate Record Examination Aptitude Test. - 5.
+If the applicant has completed graduate courses in computer science beyond the bachelor's degree, the grades earned in these courses will be reviewed and considered in the admission decision.
 A minimum grade of 3.0 (B) in each of these courses is required. - 6.
-For applicants whose first language is not English, and who have not received a degree at a U.S. college or university, a TOEFL score of 550 or better (213 on the computer-based TOEFL) for admission without financial aid is required by the University.
-For applicants who seek a teaching assistantship appointment, a TOEFL score of 600 or better (250 on the computer-based TOEFL) is required.
-In addition, for applicants who have not graduated from an institution whose principal language of instruction is English, the Test of Spoken English is highly recommended.

-- 7. Three letters of recommendation from professors (preferably), employers, or others who are able to assess your potential for success in graduate studies.
+For applicants whose first language is not English, and who have not received a degree at a U.S. college or university, a minimum TOEFL score of 550 for admission without financial aid is required by the University.
+For applicants who seek a teaching assistantship appointment, a minimum TOEFL score of 600 is required.
+In addition, for applicants who have not graduated from an institution whose principle language of instruction is English, the Test of Spoken English is highly recommended. - 7.
+Three letters of recommendation from professors (preferably), employers, or others who are able to assess your potential for success in graduate studies.
 Use the University of Delaware recommendation form whenever possible.
-Any attached letter should be a signed original and, preferably, on colored letterhead from the author's - It is suggested, but not required, that students provide official documentation of their relative ranking within
+Any attached letter should be a signed original and, preferably, on colored letterhead from the author's institution. - 8.
+It is suggested, but not required, that students provide official documentation of their relative ranking within their class.